Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_data_marketplace_app/vhol_data_marketplace_app.md

 - How to review data marketplace data for insight development

 ### What You’ll Learn about Building an Application
-- How simple it is to connect to Snowflake Datamarketplace Data
+- How simple it is to connect to Snowflake Data Marketplace Data
 - How simple it is to query the data from the Marketplace Datasets
-- How to perform a quik regression analysis on the Datasets
+- How to perform a quick regression analysis on the Datasets
 - How to create a view of the Marketplace Datasets
 - How to create a line chart using the Quasar application framework
 - How to attach the snow-flake connector in AWS